p-a/kickass-cruncher-plugins/README.md

 Using `EXOMIZER_COMMANDLINE_FALLBACK` you should be able to crunch using Exomizer 3.
 Just add `-D EXOMIZER_COMMANDLINE_FALLBACK=/path/to/exomizer3` as argument to java.

+Since the plugin uses the raw mode when compiling, the output will not match what exomizer3 mem or level will output.
+You will have to add the option -T5 for it to do that.
+It can be done via the EXOMIZER_COMMANDLINE_FALLBACK_EXTRA_PARAMS property.

+    java -cp "kickass-cruncher-plugins-2.0.jar:KickAss.jar" \
+        -D EXOMIZER_COMMANDLINE_FALLBACK=exomizer3 \
+        -D EXOMIZER_COMMANDLINE_FALLBACK_EXTRA_PARAMS=-T5
+        kickass.KickAssembler demo.asm

 Note.
 Exomizer 3 comes with a new decruncher which is not included with this package.